lokesh2068/java-student-file-io/README.md

 Compile the program

-javac LibraryManagementSystem.java
+javac StudentIO.java

 Run the program

-java LibraryManagementSystem
+java StudentIO

+Follow the prompts to enter and view student data.

 📌 About

-This project models a real-world library where books can be added, borrowed, returned, and managed efficiently using Java collections and object-oriented design.
+This project demonstrates how Java programs can use files to store and retrieve data, which is an important foundation for building real-world applications like student systems and databases.